Moudy-sy/MT-Store/README.md

 # MT-Store

-in order to diplay the project you need to install the following npm
+In order to diplay the project you need to install the following npm
 <br>
 <br>
 <br>